iamkirankumaryadav/Library/Google 360 Suite/Digital Marketing.md

 ### Email Marketing
 - Sending `Commercial` Message to the Group of People ( Target Audience ) using `Email`.
-- Information Accumulated from Data Science helps to `Estimate` what Buyers like, How they Like to Shop and When they are likely to make `Purchase`.
+- Information Accumulated helps to `Estimate` what Buyers like, How they Like to Shop and When they are likely to make `Purchase`.

 ### Personalized Email
 - Data Science helps to Generate `Targeted` Emails containing Product Suggestions based on Customer Experience.